-The number of children accessing Nurture in Autumn Term 2023-2024 were fourteen.
+The number of children accessing Nurture at the beginning of the 2023-2024 academic year were seventeen.
 These children have all been able to access classroom provision alongside their nurture support.
 Of those accessing nurture, 50% are on track to achieve EXS in reading, writing and maths, whilst three of the children have closed their gaps considerably in reading and maths.
 Two children have made accelerated progress in writing.